Vitols999/QMS-WIKI/DevelopingDocumentation.md

     pointing to your new file to make it easier for others to find it online.
 Mind that "_YourNewFileName_" must neither end with a `.md` nor with a `.html` extension.
-Then keep your Bitbucket password ready for pushing the repository upstream and run the commands
+Then keep your Github password ready for pushing the repository upstream and run the commands

             hg commit -A